 Berkshire Hathaway is even simpler than Wikipedia, since it doesn’t have any pictures.
 Its design is obviously outdated, and even the logo is a plain text in Times New Roman.
 If not for fresh articles and updates, it’s hard to believe that it’s an actual functioning website and not some dinosaur from the 90s.
 Yet the owner of this precious example of spartan minimalism is Warren Buffett, one of the richest people alive.
 It belongs to his investment company, Berkshire Hathaway.

 The website doesn’t aim at gathering leads or attention, it only fulfills the legal requirements of publishing documents.
-Berkshire Hathaway might be an example of the worst website design, but it works, and that’s all it should do.
+Berkshire Hathaway might be an example of the website design mistakes to avoid, but it works, and that’s all it should do.
 The lesson here is that if a business already makes lots of money, or operates way outside the Internet, you may not bother to make your web page attractive.

 These two simple examples prove that website virtues include much more than pretty visuals.
 Berkshire Hathaway and especially Google perform their functions well.
 Google is also liked by people of any age and status, so it’s more about the value your website can provide and the reliable user experience (UX) than mere user interface (UI) design.
 Ecommerce websites can’t afford such blunt simplicity.
 To most customers, it may seem like the site owner doesn’t particularly care.

 Read also: Most Important UI/UX KPIs to Know

 Businesses need to be extra cautious about their online presence.
 The highly competitive environment leaves little room for mistakes when building landing pages — especially the company’s website or online store.
 The risks are high for small business web development if an established reputation or budget is an issue.